What is the Institute of Learning and Teaching in Higher Education (ILT)?

 Conferences and funding opportunities

-ILT aims to provide a central point of support and reference for all staff and services across the University, working closely with academics in all 6 schools as well as with colleagues in our Professional Services departments.
-Within Schools, our primary contacts are the School Learning and Teaching Co-ordinators who are a core part of the Learning and Teaching Excellence Forum.
-Key partners in our Professional Services departments include Library and Learning Services, specifically the Learning Technology Team which includes a new resource in the form of Learning Designers whose role is to work with staff as we move to a blended model of learning and teaching across all programme and subject areas and also the Centre for Achievement and Performance (CfAP).
+ILT provides a central point of support and reference for all of our staff and services.
+We work closely with representatives from all four faculties as well as Library and Learning Services, specifically the Learning Technology Team.
+In particular, we liaise with the Learning Designers whose role is to work with staff as we move to a blended model of learning and teaching across all programme and subject areas.

 As a largely ‘virtual’ institute, it employs only a small number of staff directly (shown left-right in photo):